emmercm/www/src/blog/_amortize-your-learning.md.md

 ## Audience two: your organization

-If writing documentation for selfish reasons isn't enough motivation, try writing it for altruistic reasons.
+If writing how-to guides for selfish reasons isn't enough motivation, try writing it for altruistic reasons.

 Again taking either either of the above situations, let's say that it turns out that your team needs to repeat the process somewhat frequently, and you just happened to be the first person tasked with it.
 If you didn't enjoy the digital archaeology, it's highly likely that your teammates or colleagues won't either.
 Especially if you found some traps such as config parameters that seem important but don't actually control anything, or worse, parameters that control something unrelated to their name.